Parinaz-Shiri/Parinaz-Shiri/README.md

 ![Software Developer | Back-end developer ](https://github.com/Parinaz-Shiri/Parinaz-Shiri/blob/main/Copy%20of%20Blue%20Modern%20Technology%20LinkedIn%20Banner.png)

 ### Hi there 👋, I'm Parinaz Shiri
-I am a Software Developer with over a year of professional experience.
+I am a Software Developer.
 I have a passion for learning and exploring the potential of new technologies, which motivated me to pursue my master's.
 Currently, I am enrolled in the Master of Computer Science program at Memorial University of Newfoundland.
 I aim to conceptualize and implement software that will assist industries and people in performing their tasks more efficiently and accurately.

 ## Skills and Experience